MadCityFolders/madcityfolders.github.io/index.md

 designed the mural displayed behind the circulation desk in the Middleton Public Library.
-The thousands of pieces that make up the mural were folded by community volunteers.

-The friendships that came out of this experience were the beginning of MadCity Folders, which has been meeting for the past 4 years.
+The thousands of pieces that make up the mural were folded by community volunteers; the friendships that came out of this experience were the beginning of MadCity Folders.